SubMAN2-0/mobile-app-public/README.md

-# SubMAN Android App
+# SUBMAN Android App
-Welcome to the SubMAN Android App!
+Welcome to the SUBMAN Android App!
 This application helps you manage your subscriptions on the go, ensuring you stay on top of payments and expenses wherever you are.

 ## Features
 1. **Subscription Tracking**: Keep a comprehensive list of all your subscriptions, including details such as name, renewal date, and cost.